 fsutil behavior set disableencryption 1 (see the screenshot below).

 Note: To enable the EFS back simply replace 1 with 0.
 The changes will only take effect after rebooting your computer

-In this quick guide, you have learned the various ways to decrypt files and folders on your system.
+In this quick guide, you have learned the various ways to decrypt files and folders encrypted on your encrypting file system (EFS) on Windows 10.
 Why do you need to do this?
 The reason is sometimes you may need to exchange your files with another computer.
-In fact, sometimes your files will get encrypted without permission, such as during a malware attack.
+In fact, sometimes malware attacks can encrypt your files without permission.

-On a final note, in today’s world of pervasive hacking and data theft, keeping your files encrypted is one of the few possible ways to protect them from being misused or accessed by unauthorized users.
+In conclusion, in today’s world of pervasive hacking and data theft, encrypting your files remains one of the few effective ways to protect them from misuse or unauthorized access.
 But there’s an exception in some cases that you too might want to access these files in the future, and this is where you’ll need decryption.